jhenigonsalves/jhenigonsalves/README.md

 🚀 Join me on this exciting journey as I continue to expand my skillset.
 Feel free to explore my repositories, collaborate on projects, or reach out for discussions related to science, data, or anything in between.

 📫 Let's connect!
-Feel free to reach out via email at jhenigonsalves@gmail.com or connect with me on [Linkedin] (https://www.linkedin.com/in/jheniffergonsalves/), where we can share insights, collaborate on projects, and foster our mutual love for science and data.
+Feel free to reach out via email at jhenigonsalves@gmail.com or connect with me on [Linkedin](https://www.linkedin.com/in/jheniffergonsalves/), where we can share insights, collaborate on projects, and foster our mutual love for science and data.

 Happy coding and data exploring!